Astroboy-scig/SteveMackidd/README.md

-It is fun chatting with you.
+I’m looking forward to working with you.
-:smirk: